Sleep Routines

 bedtime songs for babies

 A bedtime song is less about performance and more about pacing.
-You are helping the room feel smaller, softer, and more predictable.
+You are helping the room feel smaller, softer, and more predictable before sleep.

 Tip 1